pkulchenko/fullmoon/README.md

 ### What Fullmoon adds

-- Lightweight package (~1000 LOC) with no external dependencies
+- Lightweight package (~1500 LOC) with no external dependencies
 - Simple and flexible routing with variables and custom filters
 - Template engine with JSON support and efficient memory utilization
 - Optimized execution with pre-compiled routes and lazy loaded methods
 - Response streaming and Server-Sent Events support
 - Cookie/header/session generation and processing
+- Multipart message processing for file uploads
 - Parametrized URL rewrites and re-routing
 - Form validation with a variety of checks
 - Cron syntax for scheduling Lua functions
+- DB management with schema auto upgrades
 - Custom 404 and other status pages
 - Access to all Redbean features